serverless/components/templates/tencent-laravel/README_EN.md

 [中文](./README.md) | English

-This template using [Tencent Laravel compoonent](https://github.com/serverless-components/tencent-laravel) quickly create an Laravel application on tencent cloud.
+Use the [Tencent Laravel Component](https://github.com/serverless-components/tencent-laravel) to quickly create a Laravel application on the Tencent Cloud.

 ## Quick Start